ibm-cloud-docs/Registry/registry_images_.md

 Download the image, see [Pull an image](index.html#registry_images_pulling) in the Getting Started documentation.

-  **Tip:** If you get an "unauthorized: authentication required" or a "denied: requested access to the resource is denied" message, run the `bx cr login` command.
+If you get an "unauthorized: authentication required" or a "denied: requested access to the resource is denied" message, run the `bx cr login` command.
+{:tip}

 After you pull an image and tag it for your namespace, you can upload (push) the image from your local machine to your namespace.